-Detailed schemes of action may be identified in conjunction with landowners, and others including Natural England and the Highway Authority if the use entails driving or riding on a public right of way where no rights exist.
-Schemes may include the erection of physical barriers.
-We also liaise with local vehicle user groups and the Local Access Forum.
+Detailed schemes of action may be identified in conjunction with landowners, and others including Natural England and the Highway Authority if driving or riding is taking place on a public right of way where vehicular rights do not exist.
+Schemes may include the erection of physical barriers and repairs.
+We also liaise with local vehicle user groups and the Peak District Local Access Forum.